Shotkit shares essential gear for landscape photography

 A good quality camera bag and rucksack should also come with a pull-out rain cover in case you get caught in a downpour.

-Waterproof and boots
+Waterproof clothing and boots

 Keeping yourself warm and dry when out photographing landscapes is as important as maintaining dry equipment, so you need to dress for the occasion.